kenatiod/MUT/Understanding Machine Understanding.md

 Searle, J. R. (1990).
 Is the brain's mind a computer program?
 Scientific American, 262(1), 26-31.

 Searle, J. R. (1992).
 The rediscovery of the mind.
-MIT Press.Wilensky, R. (1980).
-Computers, cognition and philosophy.
-Behavioral and Brain Sciences, 3(3), 449-450.]
+MIT Press.

 Shieber, S. M. (1994).
 Lessons from a restricted Turing test.
 Communications of the ACM, 37(6), 70-78.

 Thagard, P. (2005).
 Mind: Introduction to cognitive science.
-Cambridge, MA: MIT press.
+MIT Press.

 Thelen, E., & Smith, L. B. (1996).
 A dynamic systems approach to the development of cognition and action.
-MIT press.
+MIT Press.

 Tomasello, M. (2003).
-Constructing a language.
-Cambridge, MA: Harvard University Press.
+Constructing a language: A usage-based theory of language acquisition.
+Harvard University Press.

 Turing, A. M. (1950).
 Computing machinery and intelligence.
 Mind, 59(236), 433-460.

 Varela, F. J., Thompson, E., & Rosch, E. (1991).
 The embodied mind: Cognitive science and human experience.
-MIT press.
+MIT Press.

 Weizenbaum, J. (1966).
-ELIZA—a computer program for the study of natural language communication between man and machine.
+ELIZA—A computer program for the study of natural language communication between man and machine.
 Communications of the ACM, 9(1), 36-45.

 Wilensky, R. (1980).
 Computers, cognition and philosophy.
 Behavioral and Brain Sciences, 3(3), 449-450.

 Yu, C., & Smith, L. B. (2012).
 Embodied attention and word learning by toddlers.
 Cognition, 125(2), 244-262.

 Ziemke, T. (2001).
 The construction of 'reality' in the robot: Constructivist perspectives on situated artificial intelligence and adaptive robotics.
 Foundations of Science, 6(1-3), 163-233.

 _______________